JigsawStack/postgres-llm/README.md

 llm.call('Analyze the sentiment and translate the following review to Spanish.
 Text: {user_review_og}','emotion','user_review_es');
 ```

-The function uses [OpenAI JSON schema structured output](https://platform.openai.com/docs/guides/structured-outputs) (`response_format` with `type: json_schema`) to ensure the LLM returns a valid JSON object with exactly the specified target column names as keys.
+The function uses [JSON schema structured output](https://interfaze.ai/docs/structured-output) (`response_format` with `type: json_schema`) to ensure the LLM returns a valid JSON object with exactly the specified target column names as keys.

 ## Trigger Format